IlluvatarEru/ElectronicMarkets/README.md

-## Electronic Markets
+## Electronic Markets Project

 ### A Tale of Two Models: Implementing Almgren-Chriss through quadratic and dynamic programming

 1. Introduction
 2. Almgren-Chriss Framework
-3. Volatility Estimation: classical estimator, Garman-Klass estimator, ZMA estimator
+3. Solving the Almgren-Chriss framework with nonlinear programming
-4. Quadratic Programming: efficient frontiers for IS, VWAP, TWAP (static & dynamic parameters)
+4. Solving the Almgren-Chriss framework with dynamic programming
-5. Dynamic Programming: implementation for market orders and limit orders
+5. Volatility estimation, microstructure biases and Almgren-Chriss
 6. Conclusion